eriklumens/Siren/README.md

 (test: laravel in any folder, command must be found)

 # Create a new project with Laravel
-> I have already done this, this structure is already in Git.
+> This does not need to happen when you clone this project from Github.
+It has already been done for you ;-)

 1. Go to the main Siren folder
     ```shell